Quantum simulation of time-dependent Hamiltonians via commutator-free quasi-Magnus operators: Numerical results

 We now compare the Suzuki algorithm to ours by using three key variables, the total simulation time $T$, the target error $\epsilon$, and the number of spins $n$.
 The code used to compute the numerical results of this section may be found in~\url{https://github.com/XanaduAI/CFQMagnus}.
 The first comparison is indicated in~\cref{fig:scaling_time}, where we compute the cost implied by CFQM bounds and~\cref{eq:Suzuki_cost} when simulating the time-dependent Heisenberg model of~\cref{eq:Heisenberg_Hamiltonian} for $n = 128$ and $\epsilon = 10^{-3}$.
 There, we observe that both the Suzuki and CFQM operators scale asymptotically as $O(T^{1+1/2s})$, with CFQMs displaying a lower constant factor overhead, saving up to an order of magnitude in subfigure (a) for 4th-order methods.
 Split-operator CFQMs perform particularly well in both cases, with a very slight edge for the 6th-order due to its better scaling.

 In contrast,~\cref{fig:scaling_time} (b) shows the Suzuki method complexity closer to that of the two 6th-order non-split CFQMs.
 This is due to the Trotter-Suzuki error in~\cref{eq:Trotter_error_adapted}, which dominates in that $\epsilon$ and $n$ regime, see~\cref{fig:time_n_scaling,fig:error_weights}.
 Trotter methods display a cost almost linear in $n$ lattice Hamiltonians~\cite{childs2019nearly}, in contrast to Suzuki's and our CFQM bounds.
 This can be seen more clearly in~\cref{fig:time_n_scaling}, where we choose $n = T$, as done in several literature references, see~\cite{haah2021quantum}.
+This same figure can be interpreted as the scaling of our bounds at fixed target accuracy and simulation time for unnormalized Heisenberg Hamiltonians (e.g.~\cref{eq:Heisenberg_Hamiltonian} without the $1/n$ factor) of increasing size $n$.
 Non-split CFQMs exhibit two regimes, first one where Trotter error dominates, and another where Taylor errors become more important, see~\cref{fig:error_weights}.

 Finally, one may wonder about the scaling of the cost of CFQMs with respect to the target error.
 In~\cref{fig:scaling_error}, we show that CFQMs' asymptotic behavior is $O(\epsilon^{-1/2s})$ at fixed $T = 1024$ and $n=128$.
 This scaling is again the same as prescribed by~\cref{eq:Suzuki_cost}.
 Additionally, in~\cref{fig:step_error_cost} of the supplementary material, we indicate the error incurred per step of size $h$ for each CFQM.
 Note that the $s = 1$ CFQM corresponds exactly to truncating the Magnus expansion at its first term~\cref{eq:Omega_1}, and then approximating the integral by its midpoint value.
 As such, the CFQM Taylor error from~\cref{sec:Error_Taylor_quasiMagnus} does not contribute to its overall cost.
 This technique is also called the \textit{exponential midpoint rule}~\cite{gomez2018propagators}.